itstommymorgan/asari/README.md

 #### ActiveRecord

-If you require 'asari/active\_record' in your project, you have access to the ActiveRecord module for Asari.
+By default the ActiveRecord module for Asari is not included in your project.
+To use it you will need to require it via

+    require 'asari/active_record'

 You can take advantage of that module like so:

     class User < ActiveRecord::Base
       include Asari::ActiveRecord